-QCRI’s Cyber Security group's objective is to become a center of excellence in the application of real time data analytics for the detection of cyber attacks, forensics and remediation of a cyber event and to anticipate and ultimately defeat cyber attacks on Qatar’s cyber infrastructure.
-Our group has been a key contributor to the development plan of the National Cyber Security Research Lab (NCSRL) and has collaborations with local stakeholders including the Ministry of Interior (MoI), Ooredoo, MEEZA and Qatar Airways.
+QCRI’s Cyber Security department's objective is to become a center of excellence in the application of real time data analytics for the detection of cyber attacks, forensics and remediation of a cyber event and to anticipate and ultimately defeat cyber attacks on Qatar’s cyber infrastructure.

-We also collaborate with other institutions including the University of Michigan, the University of Illinois at Urbana-Champaign, Texas A&M Qatar, HBKU and Qatar University.
+We collaborate with stakeholders and institutions including the University of Michigan, the University of Illinois at Urbana-Champaign, Texas A&M Qatar and Qatar University.

-Projects that illustrate the diversity of activities within the Cyber Security group include:
+Projects that illustrate the diversity of activities within the Cyber Security department include:

 MADA: A system for identifying malicious domains using a real-life "guilt by association" principle.
 It detects malicious domains by analysing the movements and previous associations of a domain address.
 It can analyse 50 million domains in six minutes.